 Comment: The turnout information is checked (validated) against official records.
+Retired persons are classified according to their latest occupation.
 Data from Swedish National Election Studies.
 Responsible for the analysis of turnout is Per Hedberg.

-Turnout in Swedish Riksdag Elections Among Voters With Differerent Degrees of respondents was 87 percent in 1982; a in all likelihood too high estimate due to random error.
+Turnout in Swedish Riksdag Elections among Voters with Different Degrees of Political Interest (percent)

+Comment: The turnout information is checked (validated) against official records.
+The result for Not at all interested respondents was 87 percent in 1982; in all likelihood a too high estimate due to random error.
 Data from Swedish National Election Studies.
 Responsible for the analysis of turnout is Per Hedberg.